 In July, just after Carter’s death, Jackson ordered the Police Chief to convene a task force to investigate the string of murders.

-Check back on Feb.
-26 as Part 2 reveals how the Task Force solved the murders, and why some Atlantans still believe Williams, now 63-years-old, is innocent.
+Part 2 reveals how the Task Force solved the murders, and why some Atlantans still believe Williams, now 65-years-old, is innocent.

 Become a Front Page Detective